 Florence – 3 days

-Spend the next three days immersing in art in the jewel of capital.
+Spend the next three days immersed in art in the jewel of Italy.
 Florence is the epitome of the Renaissance with the distinctive Duomo and the Palazzo Vecchio.

 Where to stay in Florence

-Budget: B&B La Residenza di Michelangelo has clean, classy rooms and only 7 minutes from the Duomo Square.
+Budget: B&B La Residenza di Michelangelo has clean, classy rooms and is only 7 minutes from Duomo Square.

 Cinque Terre – 3 days

-Translated as the five land, it refers to five villages along the Liguria coast that’s famous for its colourful houses and beautiful landscape.
+Translated as the five lands, it refers to five villages along the Liguria coast that are famous for their colourful houses and beautiful landscape.
 You can hike between the villages or opt to take the train.
 I suggest spending 2-3 days here – I have a complete guide to Cinque Terre on here, but this is the outline:

-Day 12 – spend the day visiting all of the five villages.
+Day 12 – spend the day visiting all five villages.
 If you are short on time, you can skip Corniglia as it’s on the hill and not as pretty as the others.